The 2020 Genius Awards is Live: Here’s Why You Should Enter

 This is my second year producing the Genius Awards for Neustar, in partnership with the ANA (the Awards were founded in 2013 by MarketShare, the marketing analytics company Neustar acquired in late 2015).
 It’s been a real treat for me to connect with and learn from a wide range of marketers about how they used marketing insights to solve business challenges, seize opportunities and, sometimes, bring transformational change to their organizations.

 I loved traveling the country (oh how I miss saying that!) last summer to meet the finalists and (eventual) winners and shoot videos telling their Genius Awards stories.
-It was truly a highlight of the entire year for me.

 Below are snippets from some of 2019’s winning entries: